Things to do in Paris

 BUDGET AND CURRENCY

-France uses the Euro, and credit cards are accepted most places in Paris.
-Avoid eating directly in the shadow of major tourist attractions, and the city can be surprisingly affordable.
-14 EUR will buy you a delicious, sit-down meal at the cheaper end of the scale, while a 3-course, mid-range dinner for two will run close to 50 EUR.
-2-3 course pre-fixe menus are your budget’s best friend, an allow you to sample a variety of dishes.
-Drinking is prohibitively expensive, averaging about 6 EUR for a local beer.
+France uses the Euro, and credit cards are accepted in most places in Paris.
+Avoid eating directly in the shadow of major tourist attractions to make the city more affordable.
+15 EUR will buy you a delicious, sit-down meal at the cheaper end of the scale, while a 3-course, mid-range dinner for two will run close to 50-60 EUR.
+2-3 course pre-fixe menus are your budget’s best friend and allow you to sample a variety of dishes.
+Drinking is prohibitively expensive, averaging about 7 EUR for a local beer.
 The wine is often cheaper (and usually better).
 At around 10-15 EUR each, the major Parisian museums are extremely good value.
 There are just so many of them!
 Consider picking up a Museum Pass if you plan to visit at least three over two days.
-The pass often gives you queue skipping privileges too.
+The past often gives you queue skipping privileges too.

 Get a Trip Quote Order a Brochure